Table of Contents Show

 2.3.
 Things to Remember When Going on an Alaska Road Trip

-- Spend your time in the Alaskan wilderness as much as possible because that is the beauty of that place.
+- Spend as much time as possible in the Alaskan wilderness because that is the beauty of that place.

 - Be careful and attentive about the fire reports, as this will make your trip safer.